 Taught in both sessions.
 Instruction is given in first session in the research techniques, theoretical concepts and basic findings of the behavioural sciences, especially as these relate to medicine.
 Special emphasis is placed on the development of skills for the critical evaluation of scientific data concerning human behaviour and the oral and written expression of such evaluations.
 In second session critical attention is given to ethical and social issues as they arise in medical practice.

-Topics include: scientific methods in the behavioural sciences; psychological and medical models; biological substrates of behaviour; the relevance of psychological functions to doctor-patient perception, compliance, pain perception and behaviour modification; the psychology and physiology of stress; relationship of stress to physical and psychological disorders; applications in behavioural medicine, sexuality, dying and death.
+Topics include: scientific methods in the behavioural sciences; psychological and medical models; biological substrates of behaviour; the relevance of psychological functions to doctor-patient perception, compliance, pain perception and behaviour modification; the psychology and physiology of stress; relationship of stress to physical and psychological disorders; applications in behavioural medicine, sexuality, social class and health; and a range of ethical topics including euthanasia, human and animal experimentation, the doctor and the state.